The Top 3 Loudest! Motorcycle Exhausts in 2023

 Bassani Radial Sweepers

-Starting with the construction of this true dual exhaust, we have a shorter design that looks phenomenal.
-You get slash-cut ends that make your Harley Davidson look much more aggressive and mean.
-The backswept design helps direct exhaust gasses away from the rider, while the higher mounting prevents the pipes from scraping on large bumps in the road.
+Let me take you through my hands-on experience with this true dual exhaust.
+The shorter design is simply phenomenal.
+The slash-cut ends transformed my Harley Davidson into something more aggressive and mean-looking.
+I particularly appreciated the backswept design that directed exhaust gasses away from me, and the higher mounting that spared the pipes from scraping on large bumps.

-Lastly, the performance of these exhausts is otherworldly.
-The free-flow design, paired with the lightweight build, results in faster acceleration, improved top-end power, and just gobs and gobs of torque for you to play around with.
+Performance?
+Otherworldly.
+The combination of the free-flow design and lightweight build meant faster acceleration, improved top-end power, and gobs and gobs of torque for me to revel in.

-We love the Bassani pipes and highly recommend them to anyone looking for one of the loudest and best exhausts for Harley-Davidson motorcycles.
+If you can’t tell, I’ve fallen in love with Bassani pipes, and I highly recommend them to anyone on the hunt for one of the loudest and best exhausts for Harley-Davidson motorcycles.
+Give them a try, and I bet you’ll be just as enthralled as I am!

 Pros